Myth: Only rich people have estates.

 - Never know how you truly wanted your possessions divided up.

-- 17 percent didn’t think they needed one
+- they don’t think they need one

 Drafting a will doesn’t have to be expensive.
 Hiring an estate lawyer is the best way to ensure everything is correctly done and valid, but if you do not have a sizable or complicated estate this isn’t necessary.
 You can even draft a will yourself online for an inexpensive fee at websites such as Giving Docs.